jsmeets2k/qedtool/README.md

 ### Description

 `qedtool` is a Python-based object-oriented tool that allows users to calculate quantum information quantities from relativistic perturbative quantum electrodynamics (QED) at tree-level.
+It contains functions that define 3-vectors, 4-vectors, Dirac spinors, propagators and quantum states, that can be Lorentz transformed in their corresponding representations.
 With `qedtool`, users can calculate

 * polarized tree-level QED Feynman amplitudes,
 * scattering probabilities and quantum informational quantities for pure and mixed polarization states,